spencertipping/xv/README.md

 committing `xv`'s code changes to disk, making the resulting file impossible to execute due to SIGILL and other errors.
 (Alternatively, if the user can't write to the file, then the mapping request will fail altogether.)

+In our case, the workaround is to map the file in PRIVATE mode.
+This eliminates our ability to modify the resulting file, which should pose a problem only in very strange cases.